Content Warning: This post deals with sexual assault and might be triggering for some readers.

 “They were going sailing, going camping, going hiking, having birthday parties, but that male figure was Ted Bundy.”

-As shown in the new Netflix film about Ted Bundy, Extremely Wicked, which is shot from the perspective of Elizabeth, Bundy helped raise Molly for six years – right up until he was caught by police for his horrific crimes.
+For the next seven years, Bundy helped raise Molly – right up until he was caught by police for his horrific crimes.

 Where is Molly Kloepfer now?